lresner/meetx/meetx_playbook.md

   1. Students will have had a blast
   2. Students will feel inspired and motivated after every lesson
   3. Students will feel strong sense of commitment to MEET community
-  4. Students will build stronger relationships with each other
+  4. Students will feel a strong sense of commitment to each other
   5. Students will be able to implement what they learned in class
   6. Students will build their learning agency
   7. Students will develop their maturity & responsibility